csc-training/high-level-gpu-programming/docs/s-04-dependencies.md

     - **info::event_profiling::command_end**: timestamp when the command group  finished execution
   - all results are in nanoseconds

-# SYCL Error Handling
+# Error Handling {.section}

+# Synchronous exceptions vs. Asynchronous exceptions

-  - in C++ erros are handled through exceptions:
+  - in C++ errors are handled through exceptions:
     - **synchronous exceptions**:
         - thrown immediately when something fails (caught by `try..catch` blocks)
   - SYCL kernels are executed asychronous: